Premier Sports: Gaelic games

-Viaplay Sports currently has exclusive British TV rights to approximately 75% Gaelic Athletic Association games broadcast live Gaelic games, including all matches from packs 2,3,4,7,8 & 9 from the Championships, All televised National Football League and National Hurling League, the Irish-hosted versions of the International Rules Series between Australia and Ireland, and also the rights to show archived classic Gaelic football and hurling matches in Great Britain.
+Premier Sports currently has exclusive British TV rights to approximately 75% Gaelic Athletic Association games broadcast live Gaelic games, including all matches from packs 2,3,4,7,8 & 9 from the Championships, All televised National Football League and National Hurling League, the Irish-hosted versions of the International Rules Series between Australia and Ireland, and also the rights to show archived classic Gaelic football and hurling matches in Great Britain.

 Ice hockey

-Viaplay Sports broadcast at least 15 NHL games a week.
+Premier Sports broadcast at least 15 NHL games a week.

 On 12 October 2011, Premier Sports announced that they would broadcast up to 10 live National Hockey League games per week from the 2011–12 season.
 On 5 July 2012, Premier Sport's announced on their Facebook page that NHL would continue for a further 4 years on the channel with appropriately 400 games per season being broadcast and complemented by daily coverage of Hockey Tonight.
 This deal was later extended until 2021.

 The channel also broadcasts weekly games of the Swedish Hockey League (SHL) as well as games from the Kontinental Hockey League (KHL).

-Viaplay Sports also broadcasts live coverage of the Ice Hockey World Championships.
+Premier Sports also broadcasts live coverage of the Ice Hockey World Championships.

 Motorsport

-Viaplay Sports broadcasts all 38 weeks of racing from the NASCAR Sprint Cup Series.
-In a one-off deal, Kimi Räikkönen's Camping World Truck Series debut was broadcast live and free-to-view.
-During the final week of the 2011 NASCAR season, in addition to the main NASCAR Sprint Cup Series race, Premier Sports showed the final races in the Nationwide Series and the Camping World Truck Series live, commercial free and free-to-view.
+Premier Sports broadcasts all 38 weeks of racing from the NASCAR Cup Series.
+In a one-off deal, Kimi Räikkönen's NASCAR Truck Series debut was broadcast live and free-to-view.
+During the final week of the 2011 NASCAR season, in addition to the main NASCAR Cup Series race, Premier Sports showed the final races in the Nationwide Series and the Truck Series live, commercial free and free-to-view.

-Since 2012, Premier Sports has aired the NASCAR Sprint Cup Series.
-On 6 February 2018, Premier Sports announced on their Twitter page that they would continue to broadcast the NASCAR Sprint Cup Series for five more years.
+On 6 February 2018, Premier Sports announced on their Twitter page that they would continue to broadcast the NASCAR Cup Series for five more years.

 In 2018 Premier Sports, and its sister channel Freesports, broadcast live and also highlights of the speedway leagues Sweden's Elitserien and the Polish PGE Ekstraliga.

 Rugby Union

-Viaplay Sports airs France's autumn internationals since 2016, and Italy's from 2018.
+Premier Sports airs France's autumn internationals since 2016, and Italy's from 2018.

 On 30 April 2018, Premier Sports announced they had signed a landmark partnership with PRO14 Rugby to broadcast every game from the Guinness PRO14 live in high-definition across the UK and ROI for the next three years.
 The agreement starting from the 2018–19 season will see all 152 games per season broadcast live, with no less than 21 games (one per round) shown live free-to-air on FreeSports.

-On May 26, 2021, Premier Sports announced they will begin broadcasting the Top 14 for two seasons.
+On 26 May 2021, Premier Sports announced they will begin broadcasting the Top 14 for two seasons.